 How does security governance interact with risk management?

-CISSP information security governance and risk management is one of the eight (previously ten) domains of the common bodies of knowledge for the certification exam.
+CISSP security and risk management is one of the eight domains of the common bodies of knowledge for the CISSP certification exam.
 The two are closely related, as they concern the information assets of an organization, as well as the documentation, development, and implementation of standards, procedures, and guidelines.
 It can be said that CISSP information security governance and risk management aim to ensure integrity, confidentiality, and availability of information.